 Better security

-Ballerina provides robust security features such as encryption, authentication, and authorization, which are essential for businesses dealing with sensitive data.
+Ballerina offers robust security features like encryption, authentication, and authorization, essential for businesses handling sensitive data.
+It also ensures query integrity with depth validation and complexity analysis.

 listener graphql:Listener graphqlListener = new (9090,